root-project/root/docbook/users-guide/Histograms.md

 The classes **`T`** **`H1`** **`Editor`** and **`T`** **`H2`** **`
-                    Editor`** provides the user interface for setting histogram’s attributes and rebinning interactively.
+                    Editor`** provides the user interface for setting histogram's attributes and rebinning interactively.

 ### TH1Editor